-- Take your baby with you when choosing a sling to ensure you choose a sling that is the right size for you and your baby.
+- Take your baby with you when choosing a sling to ensure you choose one that is the right size for you and your baby.

 - Ask for a demonstration on how to use the sling, according to the instructions that come with it.

-- Be very careful about buying a sling that looks a bag or pouch.
-These can totally cover the baby and increase the suffocation risk because you cannot see the baby and its chin may be resting on its chest without you knowing.
-Office of Fair Trading does not recommend the use of these types of slings.
+- Be very careful about buying a sling that looks like a bag or pouch.
+These can completely cover the baby and increase the suffocation risk because you cannot see the baby and its chin may be resting on its chest without you knowing.
+We do not recommend using these types of slings.

 The sling should be tight with your baby positioned high and upright with head support.
 Any loose fabric may cause your baby to slump down, restricting its breathing.